Deceased organ donation: determination of death

 Natascha Böhmer, Zürich, Donor Care Management/Intensive Care

-PD Dr Barbara Brotschi Aufdenblatten, Zürich, Paediatric Intensive Care
+Prof. Dr Barbara Brotschi Aufdenblatten, Winterthur, Paediatric Intensive Care

 Dr Christian Brunner, Luzern, Intensive Care Medicine